MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * A schedule $S$ is serial if for every transaction $T$ in $S$, all operations in $T$ are executed sequentially (with no interleaving from other transactions' operations)
     * Ensures correctness as each transaction is consistent
 * If transactions are independent, every serial schedule is correct
-    * Accept schedules that are equivalent to serial ones
+    * Accept schedules that are equivalent to serial ones with respect to their effect on the database
 * A serialisable schedule is equivalent to a serial one
     * Our definition of correctness
 * Conflict equivalent is the most commonly used definition of equivalence